-In 2009, Harvard University needed more faculty websites, but it faced two key challenges:
+In 2009, Harvard University needed a faculty website solution but it faced two key challenges:

-- Procuring high-quality sites that were A) tailored to academic-specific needs and B) easy for faculty to spin up and edit themselves.
+- Providing websites that were both tailored to academic-specific needs and easy for faculty to create and edit themselves.

-- Reducing ever-escalating web development and IT support costs on campus.
+- Reducing escalating web-development and IT support costs on campus.

-Harvard's Institute of Quantitative Social Sciences (IQSS) stepped in to solve these problems by founding the OpenScholar research project at Harvard.
+Harvard's Institute of Quantitative Social Sciences (IQSS) stepped in to solve these problems by founding the OpenScholar research project.